 Originally, when I sat down to write this blog post, I planned to write about why your business needs a website.
 But then it occurred to me: unless you’re a brand new solopreneur still seeking your first few clients or an established offline business that sees the bulk of sales in a brick and mortar store, every business knows they need a website…right?

-Having a website really is table stakes in 2021.
+Having a website really is table stakes today.
 But when it comes to what your website can DO for your business, there’s a world of difference between adding a basic overview of your business and a phone number to reach and having a website that actually produces meaningful results.

 Before you can design your strategy, you need to know where you’re headed.
 A website can serve any number of purposes and it’s important to frame yours in the context of your particular business and industry.